bttcprotocol/bttc-doc/docs/del-val.md

 * illustration
     1. Validators can update the commission ratio, but the time interval between two update operations needs to be greater than WITHDRAWAL_DELAY (currently 80) checkpoints.
     2. The commission ratio needs to be less than or equal to 100

-#### Deposit delivery fee
-* Contract method: StakeManagerProxy:topUpForFee(address, uint256)
-* parameter
-    * address user: the account address of the recipient of the fee, that is, the signer address
-    * uint256 deliveryFee: fee amount
-* illustration
-    1. Before calling this interface, the validator needs to call the approve method of BTT to authorize StakeManagerProxy to transfer BTT.
-    2. The minimum value that can be set for deliveryFee is StakeManagerProxy: minHeimdallFee (currently 100000BTT)

-#### Claim fee
-* Contract method: StakeManagerProxy:claimFee(uint256, uint256, bytes memory)
-* parameter
-    * uint256 accumFeeAmount: the amount of fee to withdraw
-    * uint256 index
-    * bytes memory proof: proof data
-* illustration
-    1. After the call excutes successfully, the claimed fee will immediately reach the validator account